-INTEREST OF AMICI CURIAE 1
+INTEREST OF AMICUS CURIAE 1

 Amicus curiae, the Brennan Center for Justice at New York University School of Law ("the Brennan Center"), is a not-for-profit, non-partisan think tank and public interest law institute that seeks to improve systems of democracy and justice.
-The Brennan Center's interest in this case stems from an extensive research project it recently conducted on statutory emergency powers and the National Emergencies Act (NEA).
-Based on this research, the Brennan Center believes that Proclamation 9844-the President's emergency declaration regarding southern border-is contrary to the original purpose of the NEA, represents a sharp departure from past practice, and, absent judicial intervention, would open the door to presidential misuse of dozens of highly potent emergency powers.
+The Brennan Center's interest in this case stems from an extensive research project it conducted on statutory emergency powers and the National Emergencies Act (NEA).
+Based on this research, the Brennan Center believes that Proclamation 9844 is contrary to the original purpose of the NEA, represents a sharp departure from past practice, and, absent judicial intervention, would open the door to presidential misuse of dozens of highly potent emergency powers.